Skip to content

 The ozone hole causes global warming

-The ozone hole is caused by chlorofluorocarbons breaking down stratospheric ozone over Antarctica.
-Global warming is driven by greenhouse gases trapping infrared radiation at lower altitudes.
-The energy addition from the ozone hole is far too small to explain observed warming.
+The ozone hole is caused by chlorofluorocarbons and related chemicals breaking down stratospheric ozone concentrated over Antarctica, a distinct and separate atmospheric phenomenon from global warming.
+Global warming is driven primarily by greenhouse gases trapping infrared radiation closer to Earth's surface, and the small amount of additional energy associated with the ozone hole is far too limited in scale to meaningfully explain the observed pattern of global temperature rise.

 What we know